kevinlin1/kevinlin1.github.io/cs61b/index.md

 - [UCSF Visualizations][ucsf]
 - [PathFinding.js][pathfinding]

-Josh's CS 61B [Exam Studying Guide][] is fantastic.
 I wrote the CS 61A [Studying Guide][] which has a few more tips for general problem-solving.

 - [Java Gotchas][]
 - [Asymptotic Analysis][]